 However, with mortgage rates recently rising to their highest levels since 2008, home buyers need to shop for the best rates and closing costs to take advantage of the San Antonio real estate market.
 Mortgage rates have increased dramatically across the United States with the 30-year fixed mortgage at around 5.50 percent.
 For a typical family earning the median income of $54,000, this means that they would need to devote nearly 40% of their income to their mortgage payments.

-From the Borrower’s and lender’s point of view
+From the Borrower’s and lender’s points of view

 Choosing the greatest mortgage is more than just finding a mortgage lender who would give you the best rate.
 Obtaining a mortgage can be a lengthy, perplexing, and even emotional process.
 The top mortgage lenders make the complicated procedure simple for you and treat you with respect.